saitaiky/notebook/docs/docs/cloud-computing/aws/management/ssm.md

 ### State Manager

-- Specify a schedule for applying the desired state to instances (**EC2/On- premises**) that you defined with the SSM document
+- Specify a schedule for applying the desired state to instances (**EC2/On- premises**) that you defined with the document
 - Use cases: bootstrap instances with software, patch OS/software updates on a schedule ...
 - State Manager Association:
     - Defines the state that you want to maintain to your managed instances
     - Example: port 22 must be closed, antivirus must be installed ...
     - Specify a schedule when this configuration is applied
-- Uses SSM Documents to create an Association (e.g., SSM Document to configure CW Agent)
+- Uses Documents to create an Association (e.g., Document to configure CW Agent)

 ![association-details](https://static.us-east-1.prod.workshops.aws/public/f6ed2ac8-8808-4ca7-8456-c7ee04aba55c/static/remote_management/State_Manager/association-details.png)
 Resource: [Configuration management using State Manager](https://catalog.workshops.aws/getting-started-with-com/en-US/remote-management/state-manager)